Charlie9009/CI_MS1_MYGYM/README.md

 * The navigation bar did not push the other content down when opening.
 I fixed it by setting the logo and the navigation bar height to % instead of pixels.

 * I had issues with aria-labelledby for the login modal when running the validation.
 I fixed it by changing it to loginModal.

+* The navigation bar did not center.
+I fixed it by using justify content and margins.

+### Known bugs

+* Cant sign in to the page.
+This will be implemented in the future.

 ## Deployment